Could flexible working be more accepted in future work environments?

 Workers can cover their total number of hours in fewer working days.
 Clearly compressed hours are very beneficial in project-oriented environments working to specific launches or deadlines.
 However, it can also be a valuable benefit to employees in the run-up to specific holiday periods like Christmas.

 Workers arrange shifts amongst themselves, provided all required shifts are covered.

 Most environments where shifts are worked will have informal shift swapping as part and parcel of day to day life.
 Invariably it is effective but can occasionally lead to friction where one person believes the “favour” has not been returned.
 Depending on the environment introducing something from guidelines or rules through to a formal system can help to maintain harmony.

 Workers nominate the shifts they’d prefer, leaving you to compile shift patterns matching their individual preferences while covering all required shifts.

 Self rostering is not common in the print industry although there are clearly people who, for personal reasons prefer particular shifts.
-Of course if an employer is lucky enough to find a range of individuals whose preferences manage to fill all of there required shifts it is perfect.
-However this seldom happens in reality and it can be difficult to mange
+Of course, if an employer is lucky enough to find a range of individuals whose preferences manage to fill all of the there required shifts it is perfect.
+However, this seldom happens in reality and it can be difficult to mange

 Time off in lieu (TOIL)